solhire/888777xxx/README.md

 ## Solana RPC Configuration

-The app uses Solana RPC endpoints to fetch wallet balances.
+The app uses Solana RPC endpoints for blockchain interactions.
 By default, it uses `devnet` for development.

 ### Free RPC Endpoints